suhacker1/suhacker1/README.md

 Hi!
 My name is Suha Sabi Hussain.

-I’m a security engineer on the machine learning assurance team at Trail of Bits.
-I’ve worked on projects such as the safetensors security audit and fickling.
-I received my BS in Computer Science from Georgia Tech (with threads in people and theory).

-You can contact me at suhashussain1 ‘at’ gmail ‘dot’ com or @suhackerr on Twitter.
+I'm an AI security engineer!

 <!--
 **suhacker1/suhacker1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.